Publications and Others

 Effects of Eliminating Early Morning School Hours on Adolescents’ Sleep Patterns, Health, and Time Use

 Abstract: By examining the nine o'clock attendance policy implemented in Gyeonggi Province of Korea, this paper investigates the effects of eliminating early morning school hours on adolescents’ sleep patterns and health.
-The results indicate that the policy significantly delays adolescents' hours of rising on weekdays.
-However, the increment in sleep duration that resulted from the later waking time was partly offset by the deferral of bedtime.
-Additionally, the increase in the length of sleep derived from the policy has decreased over time.
-On weekends, there were no significant changes in their wake-up time, while their habit of going to bed late persisted, resulting in a significant decrease in sleep duration.
-The estimates on various health measures implied an adverse impact of the policy on adolescents’ health.
-To identify the possible mechanism behind health deterioration, this paper also examined its impact on time use.
-The results indicate that adolescents spent more time studying.
-The changes in their time allocation, accompanied by the higher academic pressure, may have affected their health via the policy.
+The analysis shows that the policy significantly delayed adolescents' wake-up times on weekdays.
+However, this increase in sleep duration was partly offset by postponed bedtimes.
+Additionally, the sleep gain has decreased over time.
+On weekends, wake-up times show no statistically significant change while bedtimes shift later, leading to decreased weekend sleep duration.
+The paper also shows that the policy adversely affected adolescents' health.
+To identify the possible mechanism, this paper also examines its impact on their time use.
+The results indicate that adolescents spent more time studying, possibly due to the school imposing additional academic work in response to the later start time.
+The changes in their time allocation, accompanied by the delayed bedtimes, may have affected their health via the policy.

 Work in Progress